 ● Health Sciences

-Students will have the opportunity to engage in hands-on activities, tours, and demonstrations related to jobs in these fields, speak to women in these fields about their careers, and have questions answered.
+Students will have the opportunity to engage in hands-on activities, tours, and demonstrations related to jobs in these fields, speak to women in these fields about their careers, and have their questions answered.

 The ultimate goals of the event are to encourage girls to develop a strong basis in the STEM fields and to promote interest in these behind-the-scenes career fields.
 The age group of participants was selected at the recommendation of the local schools.
 Late middle school students are determining their high school course selections and engaging in discussions about potential career paths as part of their school curriculum.

-According to a 2017 report from the United States Department of Commerce, only twenty-four percent of careers in STEM field are held by females, despite women holding nearly half of all jobs in the United States.
+According to a 2017 report from the United States Department of Commerce, only 24 percent of careers in STEM field are held by females, despite women holding nearly half of all jobs in the United States.
 By engaging young women in Southwest Virginia, the division hopes to express the importance and value of female participation in all fields of work.